openstax/enki/README.md

 - [x] Create a pipeline in concourse
 - [x] Add the output-producer-resource repo into here
 - [ ] add back support for content servers and content versions
+- [x] verify the webhosting job uploaded: http://localhost:8080/teams/main/pipelines/webhosting/jobs/bakery/builds/4.1
+- [x] verify the pipeline resource runs instead of the output-producer-resource
+- [x] add the post-webhosting-push task of updating S3 to mark the job as done (check concourse-v6 for this task)
+    - a.k.a. add webhosting "report book complete" task which uploads to the Queue bucket (yet another bucket)
+- [x] combine gitTaskMaker and archiveTaskMaker into one generic taskMaker since the shell script will be tiny
+- [ ] add google docs pipeline-generation
+- [ ] auto-build a dependency graph image for documentation
+- [ ] webhosting for git books
+- [ ] remove the `git-` prefix from tasks so they wil ljust work when we remove archive tasks
+- [ ] wire up codecov.io

+## Updates since I started

+- [ ] update XHTML validation so that it runs and prints all errors instead of just the first one.
+Triggered by talking about cnx#1575

 ## Future TODO work